 A reminder of home

 Most introduced species came with settlers from Britain, but a few have been brought from elsewhere.
-Among the land birds the magpie (Gymnorhina tibicen) was introduced from Australia, the Californian quail (Callipepla californica) from the USA, and the chukor (Alectoris chukar) and common mynah (Acridotheres tristis) from Asia.
+Among the land birds the magpie (Gymnorhina tibicen) was introduced from Australia, the California quail (Callipepla californica) from the USA, and the chukor (Alectoris chukar) and common myna (Acridotheres tristis) from Asia.

 Today the most common and widespread land birds in towns and farmland, including house sparrows, blackbirds, starlings and various finches, are introduced.

 The common silvereye and welcome swallow have colonised New Zealand since Pākehā settlement created habitats that suited them.
 These are considered native because they arrived unassisted.

 Introduced species are far less common in indigenous forests, where native birds prevail.
 On mammal-free islands with relatively intact native forest habitats, silvereyes, swallows and introduced species are rare.
 Because the native and introduced birds are adapted to such different habitats, introduced birds have apparently had little direct effect on the native species.

 Zealandia (previously Karori Sanctuary) in Wellington has a 250-hectare pest-free reserve bounded by a high fence that keeps out all introduced mammals except mice.
 Native birds have increased their numbers and endangered species such as little spotted kiwi, saddlebacks, stitchbirds and kākā have been released there.